Target your competitors

 2. Find Your Competitors’ Audiences

-As soon as your login you’ll see the main dashboard featuring your potential audience within Facebook and its associated platforms.
-From here, click on the filter button.
-Add your target audience details, including the country you’re targeting, as well as any major details to do with your target demographic.
-But the most important filter to concentrate on here is the interests tab.
+The most important filter to concentrate on here is the interests tab.
 If you search for different interests, you may even be able to find your competitors, especially if they’re large brands.
 For example, if you were a baby food brand, you would be able to see the baby food company called Bellamy’s Organic.
 Or, if you’re a skincare brand, like in the example above, you’ll be able to use research brands such as Dove and Nivea.

 If we use Nivea as an example, and we’re looking at only the United States, we can see that most of their audience is female (85%).
 More importantly, we can also check out what other interests those users have on social media.
 This can tell us a lot about who the audience is, where we might find them on social media, and more importantly, how we can get them interested in different kinds of social media content.

 But luckily, there’s an even easier way to target our competitors’ audiences on Facebook and Instagram.
 To target any competitor’s audience, simply add their name into the Interests tab, add your location and any other details, and hit “Create Audience”.
-From then on, you’ll be able to access this saved audience whenever you create Facebook or Instagram ads in Facebook Ads Manager.
-The only difficulty with this is that only major brands are saved within Facebook Ads Manager.
+From then on, you’ll be able to access this saved audience whenever you create Facebook or Instagram ads in Meta Ads Manager.
+The only difficulty with this is that only major brands are saved within Meta Ads Manager.
 So, while you’ll be able to find major brands like Nivea and Target, it may be much more difficult to find lesser-known brands.

 3. Dig Deeper